daz4126/Nanny-State/README.md

 * **view** -  a function that returns a string of HTML based on the current state
 * **transformer functions** - functions that transform the value of the state

 The state is the single source of truth in the application and can only be updated using the update function provided by Nanny State.
+This makes any changes predictable and deterministic

 ## Data Flow